Jessewhalen1992/UpdateDimLabels/README.md

 2. Run the `NETLOAD` command and browse to `UpdateDimLabels.dll` in the build output directory.
 3. After loading, a message *"UpdateDimLabels loaded.
 Run UPDDIM to update dimensions."* appears on the command line.
+If the message does not appear or the command is unknown, check the command line for any error messages.
 4. Run the `UPDDIM` command to update dimension labels.